Spiritual

 of the Spirit

 Facilitation of spirituality groups for men and women.
 This group process provides an opportunity for participants to gather as spiritual companions to each other for a ninety minute session on a monthly basis, or more frequently as contracted.
-The Announcements section provides more detailed information about this group.

 Shared Contemplative Prayer